casper-network/casper-sidecar/resources/ETC_README.md

 ## Running event-sidecar

-The `casper-event-sidecar` starts after installation, using the systemd service file.
+The `casper-event-sidecar` service starts after installation, using the systemd service file.

 ### Stop